Music Theory & Composition

 At the graduate level, separate Master's degree programs are offered with a specialty in composition or music theory.
 A Certificate Program in Music Theory Pedagogy is also available.

-Master of Music students in Theory take courses in analysis, theory pedagogy, technology, musicology, musical styles and bibliography.
+Students in the Master of Music in Theory program take courses in analysis, theory pedagogy, technology, musicology, musical styles and bibliography.
 The Masters of Music in Theory students an select from two specific tracks:

 - Theory and analysis track